spencertipping/phi/dev/applicative.md

 complicate the parser and not be worth it.
 (Like, we still need to track the position of linear expressions, so we might as well treat them as named things I suppose.)

+### Who is managing object lifetime?
+How to track the lifetime of each subexpression?
+Like, how do we indicate that `xs.length <= 1` can be reclaimed after the `if` runs?
+If the parse layer is doing that, it needs lookforward.

+#### Option 1: the parser owns it anyway
+Pros:

+- The concatenative layer provides fine-grained lifetime control
+- The concatenative layer has consistent GC semantics -- i.e. quoted vs real

+Cons:

+- Lookahead breaks local purity
+- It's unclear that the concatenative layer needs to commit to lifetimes

+#### Option 2: push this down to the concatenative backend
+This is a no-brainer; let's take option 2.

+Pros:

+- Parser is compact and simple
+- We get "true" lifetime management: no capricious hanging onto stuff
+- The concatenative layer no longer promises lifetime identity
+- Concatenative compilers get simpler

+Cons:

+- Less predictable lifetimes for interpreted/quoted things unless we have a concatenative -> concatenative recompiler to clear stuff early